caminio/caminiojs/README.md

 ## installation

-create a nginious application:
+create a nginios application:

-    nginious new myapp
+    nginios new myapp

-add nginious dependency to it's package.json by comitting
+add nginios dependency to it's package.json by comitting

-    npm install --save nginious
+    npm install --save nginios

 run the app the usual way